SirJain0/ExtensiveDiamonds/README.md

 ## General Info

-Welcome to Extensive Diamonds - a seamless mod which is a great small addition to Vanilla Minecraft!
+Extensive Diamonds is a seamless mod which is a great small addition to Vanilla Minecraft!

 This mod adds four new diamond types - red, green, dark, and fused - that all help players with their daily tasks, whether it be PvP or defeating Vanilla mobs.
 Every diamond can be used to craft new weapons, and some can be used to craft other items, like gear.